Xilinx/versal-restart-trd/docs/source/pages/intro.rst

 Sources
 -------

-Sources for the trd are available in the git repository.
+Sources for the TRD are available in the git repository.
 It provides:

 * Sources for the hardware design

-* Sources for the TRD yocto layer (used in petalinux)
+* Sources for the TRD yocto layer (used in Petalinux)

 * Sources for the standalone rpu application